-In today’s medicine, both human and non-human animal, the ‘beef’ is evidence!
+In today’s human and non-human animal medicine, the ‘beef’ is evidence!

 The question of ‘Where’s the Evidence’ is an essential part of providing care and receiving third-party reimbursement.
 Evidence-based medicine is “the effort to place all medical decisions on the strongest scientific proof available”.

 Health care professionals are under pressure to practice evidence-based medicine.

 I’m not the ‘cookbook’ type in terms of being a therapist or in the kitchen!
 I tend toward creativity and intuition when planning treatment and also when cooking.
 But, I recognize the importance of considering valid research studies (and tested kitchen recipes) as guidance in clinical decision-making.
 It shouldn’t be the sole basis, but it should always be a factor.

 Using evidence helps assess the effectiveness of therapy and critically document reproducible results.

 Physical therapy and rehabilitation for animals is a relatively new field.
 As a result, there are few veterinary studies in the literature on which to base decisions.

 There are some excellent studies.
 However, therapists must often go to the human field to find evidence to apply when making therapy recommendations.

 Here are examples of studies and findings which support the effectiveness of various therapeutic interventions in animal rehabilitation:

 Cranial cruciate ligament injury and surgery in dogs